Located 14 miles southwest of Birmingham, Alabama is charming Hueytown.

 With a host of parks, hiking and cycling trails, museums, and with its close proximity to Birmingham, there’s activities to entertain all ages in and around Hueytown.

-1. Alabama Splash Adventure
+1. Alabama Adventure & Splash Adventure

-Plunge from a 5-storey tower and drop 216 feet into the pool below, compete against friends on the Wipeout Adventure Course, or take a cooling dip in 80,000 gallons of cool water in the Kahuna Waves Pool.
+Plunge from a 5-story tower and drop 216 feet into the pool below, compete against friends on the Wipeout Adventure Course, or take a cooling dip in 80,000 gallons of cool water in the Kahuna Waves Pool.

-If you’re 16 or 60 you can have fun at the water park, plus, there are plenty of areas to sunbathe, and dining pavilions which sell food and drink if you feel hungry.
+Whether you’re 16 or 60 you can have fun at the water park, plus, there are plenty of areas to sunbathe, and dining pavilions which sell food and drink if you feel hungry.

 The park is just 7 miles from Hueytown, and a great day out if you want a break from driving or sightseeing.